 For technical reasons we are rolling it out a bit slower.
 It is not that we are trying to confuse people with this.
 It is really just for technical reasons.

 John Mueller further went on to say that it is not that they are indexing \ crawling websites slower, but that it relates to how they are using the content to recognize the higher quality and lower quality websites.
 That information is then being rolled out slower for “technical reasons”:

 So, it is not that we are crawling slowly.
 We are crawling and indexing normal, and we are using that content as well to recognize higher quality and lower quality websites.
 But we are rolling out this information in a little bit more slower way.
 Mostly for technical reasons.

 It is not like we are making this process slower by design, it is really an internal issue on our side.

 The Rank Risk Index shows clearly that the rollout is ongoing, and that significant movements in the SERPs have already been seen:

 Who is Affected by Panda 4.2?

 As we mentioned above, Gary Illyes at Google stated that about 2-3% of search queries would be affected by the latest update.
-This is somewhat significant, but significantly less that the 11.8 percent of queries affected by the first Update.
+This is somewhat significant but significantly less than the 11.8 percent of queries affected by the first update.